simonw/datasette-ripgrep/README.md

 The plugin will add an interface at `/-/ripgrep` for running searches.

+## Configuration

+The `"path"` configuration is required.
+Optional extra configuration options are:

+- `time_limit` - floating point number.
+The `rg` process will be terminated if it takes longer than this limit.
+The default is one second, `1.0`.
+- `max_lines` - integer.
+The `rg` process will be terminated if it returns more than this number of lines.
+The default is `2000`.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: